uChip/RFM69W_BOB/README.md

 	  D2	<--		  IRQ
 	  		<--		  3V3

 Hookup of the breakout board to 3.3V Arduino SPI connection.
-On PCB populate only radio, C2 and C4.
+On PCB populate only radio module, antenna, C2 and C4.
 Short the pads on the solder-jumpers.

 	Arduino			RFM69W BOB
 	  NC	 		  5V